 Getting started is the hardest part if you're doing this by yourself.
 Here's what you need to do:

 1. Estimate your calories.
-Unless you want to figure out fancy math, download the LIVESTRONG MyPlate app for a quick estimate of how many calories you should be eating in a day based on your sex assigned at birth, height and weight — it does all the math for you.
+There are plenty of apps you can download for a quick estimate of how many calories you should be eating in a day based on your height and weight — it does all the math for you.

 2. Figure out your macros.
 Each macronutrient should comprise a percentage of your calories.
 This is where you "move around" your macros, or diet personalization, if you will.
 If you're doing this in the MyPlate app, you can choose your own percentages, but use these ranges as a guide: